All Episodes

 All right, well, here's the problem with that.

-Now, I I I understand what you're saying.
+Now, I understand what you're saying.

-But a revolution of the kind you mean, and I I know exactly what you mean, but we have perhaps the largest.
+But a revolution of the kind you mean, and I know exactly what you mean, but we have perhaps the largest.

-That means if there is indeed a revolution, that the people themselves are causing it.
+That means, if there is indeed a revolution, that the people themselves are causing it.

-Obama is not Castro up in the hills plotting his trip down into Havana to kick Batista out of the country and so forth, riding along with a cigar in a Jeep.
+I mean, this is not, right now, Obama is not Castro up in the hills plotting his trip down into Havana to kick Batista out of the country and so forth, riding along with a cigar and a Jeep.

-Uh he's he's out there, he's trying to get people to vote for his revolution.
+He's out there, he's trying to get people to vote for his revolution.

-Time will tell, but there's no question that he has a desire to fundamentally, in his own words, change the uh the structure of the country, and it does not bode well.
+There's no question that whether you want to call it revolution or not, I mean, time will tell, but there's no question that he has a desire to fundamentally, in his own word, change the structure of the country.

 Arnold Schwarzenegger ventured to Columbus, Ohio last Friday and delivered a campaign stump appearance for Senator McCain.